Competition

 Client / Elche City Council Governing Board

-Elche is its streets, its squares, its neighbourhoods.
-The duality of a twisted vernacular urbanism full of shadows caused by its alleys that fight against the heat, surrounded by ‘simple’ designs of soft colours that are highly integrated with the environment; and a new way of making a city in the “eixample”, with large blocks limited by the orthogonality of its peripheral streets.
+Elche is represented by its streets, squares, and neighbourhoods.
+On the one hand, a vernacular urbanism is developed, full of shadows caused by its alleys that fight against the heat.
+‘Simple’ designs of soft colours that are highly integrated with the environment.
+On the other hand, there is this new way of making a city in the “eixample”, with large blocks limited by the orthogonality of its peripheral streets.

-It is adaptability and symbiosis, so well exemplified in the farmhouses, traditionally associated with the orchard where fruit trees and vegetables are grown in the shade of the palm trees (‘El Palmeral’).
+It means adaptability and symbiosis, so well exemplified in the ‘alquerías’.
+This farmhouses are traditionally associated with the orchard where fruit trees and vegetables are grown, in the shade of the palm trees (‘El Palmeral’).

-Can it be, from a specific action such as a cultural centre, to preserve local identity and promote social inclusion?
-How can the reinterpretation of the vernacular be transferred to a building and a public space?
-Can architecture be generated from the reading of public space?
+Could it be possible to preserve local identity and promote social inclusion, from a specific action of desiging a cultural centre,?
+How can the reinterpretation of the vernacular be transferred to a building and public space?
+Can architecture be generated from public space?
 How can public space be enriched from built spaces?

-The administrative area is distributed on different levels, generating terraces, patios and ‘buffer’ spaces where you can breathe, at different heights.
-Shared and semi-public spaces are created that are also connected to the auditorium, allowing them to form part of the recreational spaces necessary for this use.
+The office area is distributed on different levels, generating terraces, patios and ‘buffer’ spaces.
+Shared and semi-public spaces are also created, connected to the auditorium, allowing them to be in touch with recreational spaces when needed.